databricks/databricks-sdk-py/docs/workspace/jobs.rst

           4 concurrent active runs.
 Then setting the concurrency to 3 won’t kill any of the active runs.
           However, from then on, new runs are skipped unless there are fewer than 3 active runs.

           This value cannot exceed 1000\.
-Setting this value to 0 causes all new runs to be skipped.
-The default behavior is to allow only 1 concurrent run.
+Setting this value to `0` causes all new runs to be skipped.
         :param name: str (optional)
           An optional name for the job.
 The maximum length is 4096 bytes in UTF-8 encoding.
         :param notification_settings: :class:`JobNotificationSettings` (optional)